rtbot-dev/rtbot/libs/std/include/rtbot/std/Count.md

 # Count

+Inputs: `i1`
+Outputs: `o1`

-Counts how many messages have passthrough it.
+Counts how many messages have passed through it.

+The `Count` operator does not hold a message buffer on `i1`, so it emits a message containing the amount of messages it has received on `i1` through `o1` right after it receives a message on `i1`.